Lecrapouille/gdcef/README.md

     ┗ 📜resources.pak                ⬅️ Non-localized resources and strings
 ```

-For Windows, actual builds are using dynamic library, and default VS solutions
+For Windows, actual builds are using dynamic libraries, and default VS solutions
 is configured for static compilation.
 Therefore need to use VS to compile in
 Release mode, and you (the build script) will change the compiler mode of the
 Release mode from `/MT` to `/MD`, and add the 2 following preprocessor flags: